South Africa

 • The most southern tip of Africa

 The official position of the most southern tip of Africa is 34° 49' 58" south and 20° 00' 12" east.
 A cairn marks the tip's exact location.
-It is at this longitudinal point that the Atlantic and Indian oceans officially meet.
+It actually is at this longitudinal position where the Indian and Atlantic oceans officially come together.

 • The Lighthouse of Agulhas